 Whether you are a current AT&T subscriber or maybe you want to come on board, the most basic thing you’ll want to do is check our list of the best Android phones available via the carrier’s stores and also those that are compatible with AT&T’s bands but only sold as unlocked via Amazon and the likes.

 We have also covered the best Android phones at T-Mobile, which should be helpful to you or your friends and family who are using the Magenta carrier.
 Also, check out our detailed roundup article on the best Verizon phones and the best Android phones at Sprint.

-Since everyone has their own preferences when scouting the market for a new phone, we have divided this article into several categories based on what you are likely looking for in a phone — basically, the best.
+Since everyone has their own preferences when scouting the market for a new phone, we have divided this article into several categories based on how much you’re willing to spend on your new device.

-Speaking of money, this might be a cause of concern for some.
-While there are some great phones at AT&T, getting the best can be hindered by the asking price.
+There are some great phones at AT&T but getting the best can be hindered by the asking price.
 Luckily, you can get them on a contract.
-Alternatively, you may have to settle for the second or even third best, which is why we’ll also include some honorable mentions along the way.

 While the unlocked market can also be attractive thanks to the vast number of devices available to pick from, the fact that outright payment is required may also be a stumbling block to some.